Drew Waters Preview, Player Props: Royals vs. White Sox

-Drew Waters -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, on September 11 at 7:40 PM ET.
+On Tuesday, Drew Waters (.324 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 4:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.
+He had a one-hit showing in his last game (1-for-3) against the Blue Jays.

 Drew Waters Game Info & Props vs. the White Sox